-A TUT or a valet parking tax measure would require voter approval to be enacted.
+A TOT or TUT tax measure would require voter approval to be enacted.
 The requirements for voter approval depend on the purpose of the tax funds.
 A general tax to be used for general City purposes requires a simple majority of voters, whereas a special tax in which funds will be dedicated for a specific purpose requires a two-thirds supermajority of voters to pass.
 Voting on a general tax measure must be held as part of a consolidated general election that includes election of members of the governing body.
 Malibu's next consolidated general election is scheduled for November 8, 2022.
-There are no timing restrictions on elections to approve special taxes.
 Special taxes may go on the general election ballot, a special election ballot, or an all-mail ballot.

-Given timing of the next consolidated election and the lower threshold for approval, it is recommended that the City pursue a general tax that can be used for general City purposes.
+Given the timing of the next consolidated election and the lower threshold for approval, it is recommended that the City pursue a general tax that can be used for general City purposes.